 The Risk & Audit Committee advises the board on all aspects of internal and external audit, the adequacy of accounting and risk management procedures, systems, controls and financial reporting.
-A summary of CSR's material environmental, social and economic sustainability risks is set out on pages 42 and 43 of this statement.
+A summary of CSR's material economic, environmental and social risks is set out on pages 19 to 21 of this statement.